-The Board of Water and Soil Resources is the top Minnesota agency in charge of overseeing these local land and water protection organizations.
+The Minnesota Board of Water and Soil Resources (BWSR) is the state agency in charge of overseeing these local land and water protection organizations.
 You can learn more about the distinctions between different watershed organizations on the BWSR website.

 We manage our watershed by monitoring water quality and implementing projects and programs to protect clean water and habitat.
 You can learn more about the MWMO’s work on our About page and in our Reports section.